sobin-sunny/chatbot/README.md

 # Chatbot
 Creation of a Chatbot which could possibly understand your messages and respond to it

-## Installation of chatterbot (any one)
+## Installation of chatterbot
 Install from Python index package(preferred).
 In your command prompt, type
 #### pip install chatterbot
 NB: 0.8.6 is a good stable version for chatterbot.
-To install this veresion,
+To install this version,
 #### pip install chatterbot==0.8.6